MZHeader/MZHeader.github.io/_posts/2024-01-07-agent-tesla-analysis.md

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/f8dbf57c-c55e-449e-8842-cb466a114597)

-We're presented with a PowerShell script which downloads and executes the contents of the given domain.
+We're presented with a PowerShell command which downloads and executes the contents of the given domain.

 ## PowerShell - Stage 2
 The domain in question redirects to a bitbucket link and hosts a PowerShell script.